-Method Restrictions Section Use Factory Default Settings 1) The machine must use 192.168.0.xxx subnet.
-2) The 192.168.0.50 address must be available.
-3.3a Use the NR60E2 IP Address Switches If the NR60E2 is new from the factory or has been restored to factory defaults, the machine must use 192.168.0.xxx subnet.
-If the IP address of the NR60E2 was previously been set with the internal web server, the address must use the last subnet programmed into the NR60E2.
+Method Restrictions Section Use Factory Default Settings The machine must use 192.168.0.xxx subnet.
+The 192.168.0.50 address must be available.
+3.3a Use the NR60E2 IP Address Switches 1) If the NR60E2 is new from the factory, the machine must use 192.168.0.xxx subnet.
+2.21 2) If the IP address of the NR60E2 was previously programmed, the machine must use the last subnet programmed into the NR60E2.
 3.3b Use the Embedded Web Server Available on units that support all three protocols.
 No restrictions on use.
 This is the preferred method.
 The internal webserver can be used to set the NR60E2 to any IPv4 address.
 The IP address and protocol will be stored in nonvolatile memory and used on subsequent power-ups.
-3.3c Use the Embedded Web Server This method should only be used with units that do not have an embedded web server.
+3.3c Use the AMCI NET Configurator Utility This method should only be used with units that do not have an embedded web server.
 (Those released prior to September, 2019.)
-This method can be used to set the NR60E2 to any IPv4 address.
-The IP address and protocol will be stored in nonvolatile memory and used on subsequent power-ups.
-3.3c
+This method can be used to set the NR60E2 to any IPv4 address and any pro- tocol.
+The IP address and protocol will be stored in nonvolatile memory and used on subsequent power- ups.
+3.3d